Sponsored

 Lyons

-Set in the culture-rich, tiny mountain town of Lyons, the Folks Festival celebrates song and story with music from morning to night with songwriting workshops sprinkled throughout the day.
-Embrace the laid-back vibe of the community with three-days of music, camping and inspiration at the festival’s famed venue, Planet Bluegrass.
+Set in the culture-rich, tiny mountain town of Lyons, the Rocky Mountain Folks Festival in August celebrates song and story with music from morning to night with songwriting workshops sprinkled throughout the day.
+Embrace the laid-back vibe of the community with three days of music, camping and inspiration at the festival’s famed venue, Planet Bluegrass.
 The mellow festival has featured folksy talent such as Brandi Carlile, Josh Ritter, Carolina Chocolate Drops and Sweet Honey in the Rock.
 Don’t miss the impromptu late-night campsite sessions put on by festival attendees.
 Tip: Bring your swimsuit and a beach towel and take a refreshing dip in the St. Vrain River just steps from the festival.

 Aspen

-This three-day festival just east of Aspen at the Snowmass Town Park in Snowmass tops off the summer season with a dance-inducing display of rock, heritage, country, pop and alternative.
+The three-day JAS Labor Day Experience — just east of Aspen at the Snowmass Town Park in Snowmass — tops off the summer season with a dance-inducing display of rock, heritage, country, pop and alternative.
 Fall in love with this ski village like never before at this free-spirited event that draws incredible artists to celebrate the unofficial end of summer.
 At past events, you could catch large stars like Steely Dan sharing mountain-framed stages with Fitz and the Tantrums, Lenny Kravitz and the Zac Brown Band gracing the stage.
 Tip: Make sure to drink lots of water when dancing in the sun all day at 8,100 feet.

 Telluride

-Telluride, a festival capital of Colorado, hosts this soulful gathering complete with brews from more than 20 of the country’s best craft breweries.
-Throughout this three-day event, discover all that this acclaimed ski town has to offer in the summer, while relishing the sounds of celebrated artists with a Colorado craft brew in hand.
+Telluride, a festival capital of Colorado, hosts this soulful gathering complete with brews from more than 20 of the country’s best craft breweries each September.
+Throughout the three-day Telluride Blues and Brews Festival, discover all that this acclaimed ski town has to offer in the early days of autumn, while relishing the sounds of celebrated artists with a Colorado craft brew in hand.
 Previous years' lineups were a who’s who of the blues, rock and gospel worlds, including Chicago, The Fray, George Thorogood & The Destroyers, and Galactic and Jimmie Vaughan (Stevie Ray’s big brother).
 Check the site in June to see this year's roster.
 Tip: Camping is popular with festivalgoers headed to this picturesque resort town.
 Get there early; spots are first-come, first-served.

 Want More?